withastro/docs/src/pages/en/reference/cli-reference.md

 ### `astro dev`

-Runs the Astro development server.
-This starts an HTTP server that responds to requests for pages stored in `src/pages` (or whichever folder is specified in your [configuration](/en/reference/configuration-reference)).
+Runs  Astro's `dev` server.
+It starts a HTTP server which responds to requests for routes or pages that are specified within `src/pages` directory (unless overridden by your `pages` option set in the project [configuration](/en/reference/configuration-reference)).

 **Flags**